-Ranieri’s future at Fulham seems uncertain amid reports he could be sacked
+Claudio Ranieri’s future as Fulham manager appeared uncertain on Thursday amid reports he was set to be dismissed.

 The Cottagers were beaten 2-0 at relegation rivals Southampton on Wednesday night.